hiddentao/ansijet/CONTRIBUTING.md

 # Contributing

-This guide guidelines for those wishing to contribute to Ansibot
+This guide guidelines for those wishing to contribute to Ansijet

 ## Contributor license agreement

-By submitting code as an individual or as an entity you agree that your code is [licensed the same as Ansibot](README.md).
+By submitting code as an individual or as an entity you agree that your code is [licensed the same as Ansijet](README.md).

 ## Issues and pull requests